Ramon Escobar (serial killer): Serial murders

 In the early hours of September 8, Escobar attacked another homeless man while he was sleeping on a beach in Santa Monica.
 Despite being repeatedly beaten with a baseball bat and sustaining severe head injuries, the victim survived the assault.
 Two days later, Escobar attacked another homeless man, 51-year-old Juan Antonio Ramirez, who also suffered a head injury.
 However, unlike the previous victim, Ramirez fell into a coma and subsequently died in January 2021.

 During the early morning hours of September 16, Escobar attacked three sleeping homeless men in Downtown Los Angeles with his baseball bat, robbing them afterwards.
-Two of the men, 24-year-old Braden Ridout and 59-year-old Kelvin Williams, died, while the third victim, 23-year-old Tievon Harmon, survived.
+Two of the men, 24-year-old Branden Ridout and 59-year-old Kelvin Williams, died, while the third victim, 23-year-old Tievon Harmon, survived.
 At the time of the murders, Escobar was recorded by the CCTV of a nearby building, which enabled law enforcement to make a facial composite of him.
 In it, the then-unknown assailant was described as a white or Hispanic male in his 30s or 40s, of average build and height and with medium-length black hair.
 One notable feature was that he apparently had a noticeable gait due to the curvature of his legs.

 On September 20, Escobar carried out another attack under the Santa Monica Pier, during which he beat to death 39-year-old Steven Ray Cruze Jr. Unlike previous victims, Cruze was not homeless and lived with his parents in San Gabriel.
 According to family members, he had gone to Santa Monica to fish and had apparently decided to spend the night there.
 In the aftermath of the murder, police were unable to locate any witnesses to the crime.

 Four days later, Escobar attacked 63-year-old Jorge Martinez on a street in Downtown Los Angeles, beating him on the head with a baseball bat.
 The incident had several witnesses who reported it to the police, resulting in Martinez being driven to a local hospital.
 However, he slipped into a coma and died on September 30.